Gnosis: Episteme

-Episteme, like Gnosis, is a Greek word for "knowledge," but they represent distinct kinds of understanding—though not necessarily exclusively.
+Episteme, like gnosis, is a Greek word for "knowledge," but they represent distinct kinds of understanding—though not necessarily exclusively.
 Episteme refers to knowledge gained through experience and reason.
 It encompasses the body of ideas we typically recognize as knowledge, and is the source of our word epistemology.
 Gnosis, however, is often associated with experiential, intuitive, or spiritual understanding rather than empirical or logical deduction.
 While episteme deals with objective truths and verifiable facts, gnosis is more concerned with personal insight, inner transformation, and an engagement more ineffable than explicable.

 Gnosticism

 A lion-faced, serpentine deity found on a Gnostic gem in Bernard de Montfaucon's L'antiquité expliquée et représentée en figures may be a depiction of the Demiurge.

-Gnosticism originated in the late 1st century CE in non-rabbinical Jewish and developed further within early Christianity.
+Gnosticism originated in the late 1st century CE in non-rabbinical Judaism and developed further within early Christianity.
 In the early years of Christianity, various sectarian groups, labeled "gnostics" by their opponents, emphasised salvation by secret knowledge (gnosis), over faith (pistis) or grace (gratia) in the teachings and traditions of the various communities of Christians.
 Gnosticism presents a distinction between the highest, unknowable God, and the Demiurge, "creator" of the material universe.
 The Gnostics considered the most essential part of the process of salvation to be this esoteric knowledge, in contrast to God's grace as an outlook in their worldview along with faith in the ecclesiastical authority.

 In Gnosticism, the biblical serpent in the Garden of Eden was praised and thanked for bringing knowledge (gnosis) to Adam and Eve and thereby freeing them from the malevolent Demiurge's control.
-Gnostic Christian doctrines rely on a dualistic cosmology that implies the eternal conflict between good and evil, and a conception of the serpent as the liberating savior and bestower of knowledge to humankind opposed to the Demiurge or creator god, identified with the Hebrew God of the Old Testament.
-Gnostic Christians considered the Hebrew God of the Old Testament as the evil, false god and creator of the material universe, and the Unknown God of the Gospel, the father of Jesus Christ and creator of the spiritual world, as the true, good God.
-In the Archontic, Sethian, and Ophite systems, Yaldabaoth (Yahweh) is regarded as the malevolent Demiurge and false god of the Old Testament who generated the material universe and keeps the souls trapped in physical bodies, imprisoned in the world full of pain and suffering that he created.
+Gnostic Christian doctrines rely on a dualistic cosmology that implies the eternal conflict between good and evil, and a conception of the serpent as the liberating savior and bestower of knowledge to humanity opposed to the Demiurge or creator god, identified with Yahweh of the Old Testament.
+Gnostic Christians considered the Hebrew god of the Old Testament as the evil, false god and creator of the material universe, and the Unknown God of the Gospel, the father of Jesus Christ and creator of the spiritual world, as the true, good god.
+In the Archontic, Sethian and Ophite systems, Yaldabaoth (Yahweh) is regarded as the malevolent Demiurge and false god of the Old Testament who generated the material universe and keeps the souls trapped in physical bodies, imprisoned in the world full of pain and suffering that he created.

 However, not all Gnostic movements regarded the creator of the material universe as inherently evil or malevolent.
 For instance, Valentinians believed that the Demiurge is merely an ignorant and incompetent creator, trying to fashion the world as good as he can, but lacking the proper power to maintain its goodness.
 All Gnostics were regarded as heretics by the proto-orthodox Early Church Fathers.